theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/load-an-extraction-into_database.md

 ---
 ref: xu-getting-started-04
 layout: page
-title: 5.
-Loading an Extraction into a Database
+title: Step 5 - Loading an Extraction into a Database
 description: Step 5 - Load an Extraction into Microsoft SQL Server
 product: xtract-universal
 parent: getting-started